jonkmatsumo/salary-forecast/README.md

 ## Configuration

-The model and data processing are highly configurable via `config.json`.
-You can create your own configuration file to adapt the model to different datasets or requirements.
+The model and data processing are configurable through a structured dictionary.
+This configuration can be edited **inline** directly in the web app, or provided as a `config.json` file when using the CLI.

-### Structure
+### Configuration Structure

+The configuration dictionary should follow this structure:

 #### 1. Mappings (`mappings`)
 Defines how categorical data is mapped to numerical values.